 Enter a URL

+Do you want to check the gzip compression on your site?
 When using GZIP, you may compress a lot of data and make it smaller.
 Unzipping a compressed file will also recover the original contents.

 Before being transmitted to clients, HTTP content is compressed by GZIP.
 The use of the method can result in a 50 percent reduction in data size.
 It will enhance page load time and reduce bandwidth use thanks to GZIP compression.

 Numerous sites now upload compressed versions of files to web hosting servers using GZIP Compression as the de-facto standard.
 It was created to make the procedure easier for website owners.
 Here, browsers handle compressed files and decompress them before displaying them to the end-user.

 Websites are now inundated with visual, graphic, audio, textual, and video information.
 If the files are not compressed, browsers will struggle to load the content in a couple of seconds.
 These files manage big file chunks, allowing the server to consume less bandwidth and space.
 It eventually reduces the server's workload.